Skyscanner/backpack-android/CONTRIBUTING.md

 If you specified the story name, it'll be converted to lowercase with spaces replaced with dashes:
 `Test story name` -> `test-story-name.png`.

-To include it to readme, you can use the following syntax (for Compose, for View replace the path):
+To include it in the readme, you can use the following syntax (for Compose, for View replace the path):

 ```md